 Game theory and the art of litigation settlement

 06 April 2018.
-Published by Christopher Whitehouse, Senior Associate and Simon Hart, Partner, Head of Banking & Financial Markets Disputes
+Published by Christopher Whitehouse, Senior Associate and Simon Hart, Partner, Head of Commercial Disputes

 This article is the first in a series targeted at litigators that consider the issue of settlement in litigation through a game theoretical lens.